 Accountability: Taking responsibility for decision-making with clarity and in good faith.

-Ethical culture: A culture in which ethical behaviour is integrated throughout the organisation and our actions underpins effective and ethical financial management and governance.
+Ethical culture: A culture in which ethical behaviour is integrated throughout the organisation and our actions, underpinning effective and ethical financial management and governance.

 Transparency: Accurate information is made available and accessible in a timely manner (e.g., in both internal and external reporting) and the reasons for financial decisions are clear, documented, and reviewable.